maishiroma/MCServerBootstrap/README.md

 1. A Google Account (GCP has a [free credit](https://cloud.google.com/free/) sytem where all acccounts can get $300 worth of usage)
 2. `terraform` CLI tool, whicch can be gotten [here](https://www.terraform.io/downloads.html)
-3. Some light knowledge of Linux, GCP
+3. Some light knowledge of Linux, GCP and Terraform
 4. Some familiarity with Minecraft server hosting

 ### Steps